Skip to main content

 A photo of Martin Keller, Laboratory Director of NREL

-From 2006 to 2015, Keller led energy, biological, and environmental research programs at Oak Ridge National Laboratory.
-His efforts culminated in his being promoted to serve as the associate laboratory director for the Energy and Environmental Sciences directorate during his last 6 years there.
+From 2006 to 2015, Keller led energy, biological, and environmental research programs at Oak Ridge National Laboratory, eventually serving as the associate laboratory director for the Energy and Environmental Sciences directorate.

-He is a fellow of the American Association for the Advancement of Science and recently retired as chair of its Industrial Science and Technology section.
-In addition, Keller is chair of the Scientific Advisory Council for Forschungszentrum Jülich, a national research institution in Germany, and serves on numerous scientific advisory boards.
+He is a fellow of the American Association for the Advancement of Science and serves on numerous scientific advisory boards.
 In 2022, he was named a Most Admired CEO by the Denver Business Journal, and in 2024, he was named Laboratory Director of the Year by the Federal Laboratory Consortium for Technology Transfer.

 Keller received his doctorate in microbiology from the University of Regensburg, Germany.